 Brown trout: refers to the overall color of the trout

-Salmo (sal´-moe) means "salmon of the Atlantic"
+Salmo (sal´-moe) means "salmon of the Atlantic" in Latin

 trutta (trutt´-tah) means "trout" in Latin

 Brown trout are not native to North America.
 They were introduced in the eastern

 USA in 1883 and probably into Minnesota not to long afterward.
 They were

 introduced into many of Minnesota's stream by 1923.
 Today, they occur in many of

 Minnesota's cold-water streams and lakes and also in Lake Superior.
 Some of